vtexdocs/dev-portal-content/docs/localization/managing-urls-with-redirects-and-rewrite-paths.md

 updatedAt: ""
 ---

-In this guide, learn how to configure redirects and rewrites in your FastStore project to manage how users access your content.
+In this guide, you will learn how to configure redirects and rewrites in your FastStore project to manage how users access your content.

-Redirects are used to send users from one URL to another automatically.
+Redirects are used to take users from one URL to another automatically.
 This is useful when a page has been moved, renamed, or removed.
-For example, if a page has been moved or renamed, the redirect ensures the user is sent to the new location.
+For example, if a page has been moved or renamed, the redirect ensures the user is taken to the new location.

 Rewrites allow you to map custom URLs to existing page templates without changing the URL in the browser.
 This is useful when you want to hide complex or dynamic URL structures from users while maintaining clean and SEO-friendly URLs.
-For example, you can map a custom URL `/sale` to an existing Product Listing Page template.
+For example, you can map a custom URL, such as `/sale`, to an existing product listing page template.

 In summary: